Marcoun57/Hackintosh-HP-Prodesk-600-G1/README.md

 ## IMPORTANT

-Please generate a new SMBIOS (Mac Pro 7.1) as I deleted my serials... with https://github.com/corpnewt/GenSMBIOS
+Please generate a new SMBIOS (MacPro 7.1) as I deleted my serials... with https://github.com/corpnewt/GenSMBIOS